 When an employee slips, trips or falls, the cost to both the employer and the employee can be substantial.
 And, while these incidents have been declining over the past 10 years, they continue to be one of the most frequently reported injuries at work.

-by Joe Soda in Business Insurance on Monday, January 11, 2016
+by James West in Business Insurance on Monday, January 11, 2016

 In 2013 (the most recent year reports are available from OSHA), slips trips and falls accounted for:

 - 25% of reported claims

 When a worker sustains an injury due to a slip, trip or fall, the costs to the employer include:

 If the employer has workers’ compensation insurance, many of the employee’s medical costs will be covered.
 However, the employee may experience: